HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/modenames.md

 ## raw

 Needed for `/api/v1/raw` endpoint.
-You will use this `raw` mode, if you want to get all the fields and data of the form.
+The endpoint /api/v1/raw will only return data when the mode raw exists for the form requested exists and the user has the permission, expressed in the @formula of the raw mode definition.
+Typically you want to restrict raw access to admin and support users.

+!!! note

+        `raw` mode returns all fields without translation or adjustment.